itzg/docker-minecraft-server/README.md

     -e TYPE=PUFFERFISH

 > NOTE: The `VERSION` variable is used to select a Pufferfish branch to download from.
-The available options are "LATEST" and "1.18"
+The available options are "LATEST"

 Extra variables:
 - `PUFFERFISH_BUILD=lastSuccessfulBuild` : set a specific Pufferfish build to use